Primary contactWomen's College Hospital 76 Grenville Street

 All materials housed in the Archives are non-circulating.

 With the assistance of the archivist, researchers may consult archival materials in accordance to the Archives' rules and conditions of access.
-Materials housed in the Archives may be subject to restrictions under Ontario's Personal Health Information Protection Act, 2004 (PHIPA) and the Women's College Hospital research policies.
+Materials housed in the Archives may be subject to access restrictions.
 Please contact the Archivist for further information.